 When it comes to account planning itself, the first step to strategic account development is determining which accounts are worthy of a SAD plan.
 Not all accounts are worth the time and effort of a SAD plan.
 Keep in mind that strategic accounts might not necessarily be the biggest accounts.
 Based on what you sell and what your sales goals and objectives are, accounts can be deemed “strategic” and in need of a strategic account development plan for a variety of reasons.
 What is important is that you and your organization have clearly defined the criteria for what constitutes a strategic account and warrants a SAD plan.

 The second step to strategic account development is to understand your overall account objective.
-Strategic account development differs from other sales from the standpoint that the goal is not to execute a transaction but to achieve account “embeddedness” where you become indispensable to your customer.
+Strategic account development differs from other sales from the standpoint that the goal is not to execute a transaction but to achieve account “customer stickiness" and loyalty where you become indispensable to your customer.
 How you go about achieving this objective of course depends on your strategy.